Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: SAT-Based Algorithms for Selected Inconsistency Measures

 \begin{definition} The \emph{Boolean satisfiability problem} (SAT) is the problem of deciding if there exists an interpretation that satisfies a given propositional formula. \begin{itemize} \item \textbf{Input:} formula $\varSub$ in CNF \item \textbf{Output:} \emph{true} iff $\mathsf{Mod}(\varSub) \neq \emptyset$, \emph{false} otherwise \end{itemize} \end{definition}

 A SAT solver is a program that solves SAT for a given formula.
 There exist many high-performance SAT solvers (for an overview, see the results of the recurring SAT competition\footnote{\url{http://www.satcompetition.org/}}).
-A consequence of the $\np$-completeness of SAT is that SAT solvers can also be used to solve other $\np$-complete problems if we can transform them into SAT problems.
-The process of transforming a problem into a SAT problem is commonly referred to as ``finding a SAT encoding''.
-Our algorithmic approach presented in this section is based on this idea.
+A consequence of the $\np$-completeness of SAT is that SAT solvers can also be used to solve other $\np$-complete problems if we transform them into SAT problems.

+In order to use SAT solving for the problem at hand, we need a way to encode the concept that some value is an upper limit. \textit{Cardinality constraints} represent that at least, at most, or exactly some number $k$ out of a set of propositional atoms are allowed to be true.
+Using the formal definition of Abio et al.\ \citeyear{abio2013}, we define that a \textit{cardinality constraint} is a constraint of the form